 Incredible wine tour of Santorini’s best wineries with plenty of tastings, cheese, olives, and snacks.
 There’s a 10am departure and a 4pm.
 Both visit a winery with great caldera views.
-The later one will include sunset views.
-Cheaper option: 4-Hour Sunset Wine Tour
+The later tour will include sunset views.
+Cheaper option: Santorini Sunset Wine Tour

 Phenomenal views of the caldera, volcano, cliffs, beaches, and neighboring islands.
-Very cool and highly recommended.
+Very cool and highly recommended (though obviously expensive).

-If you want to get the top shots of Santorini this is how you do.
+If you want to get incredible shots of Santorini this is how you do.
 Olaf (the guide) is super friendly and an A-plus-plus photographer – be ready to learn a lot whether you’re a beginner or advanced photographer.
-Tour the most spectacular views from all over the island.
-The tour starts at 9:30am and there’s a 6-hour option available as well.
+But he’s also one of the best Santorini tour guides in his right.
+You’ll see the most spectacular views from all over the island.
+The tour starts at 9:30am and there’s a 5-hour or 6-hour option available.
 This is as much a sightseeing tour as a photography tour, so if one person is really into photography and the other more interested in sightseeing it still works great.